AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-upload-existing-files.md

 ## Assets Console user interface

-You can select content on your desktop and drag on the Adobe Experience Manager user interface \(web browser\) to the destination folder.
-For more details, view [Upload assets](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/add-assets.html#upload-assets) in Adobe Experience Manager documentation.
+To [add digital assets to Adobe Experience Manager as a Cloud Service Assets](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/add-assets.html#filename-handling#upload-assets) using the Assets Console user interface, select the required asset on your desktop and drag on the Adobe Experience Manager user interface \(web browser\) to the destination folder.
+When uploading assets, ensure that the filenames do not include any unsupported or forbidden characters.

+For more details, view [Filename handling and forbidden characters](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/add-assets.html#filename-handling) section in Adobe Experience Manager documentation.

 ## Adobe Experience Manager desktop app